 Buffer vs Hootsuite: Which Social Media Scheduler Is Better?
 (2026)

-Buffer and Hootsuite are two of the most recognisable names in social media scheduling — but they've gone in completely different directions.
-Buffer has stayed lean and simple, targeting solo creators and small teams with per-channel pricing starting at $5/mo.
-Hootsuite has gone upmarket, building out enterprise features and charging $99/mo minimum with no free plan.
+Buffer and Hootsuite are two of the most recognisable names in social media scheduling — and the gap between them has only widened in 2026.
+Buffer has stayed lean and simple, targeting solo creators and small teams with per-channel pricing starting at $5/channel — and in 2026 the AI Assistant is included free on every plan, including the free tier.
+Hootsuite has gone further upmarket: the Standard plan is now $99/user/month on annual billing or $149/user/month on monthly billing, with OwlyWriter AI (and the newer OwlyGPT) built in.
 If you're trying to decide between them, the right answer depends entirely on your team size, budget, and what you actually need from a social media scheduler.

 I've used both tools extensively.
 Buffer was my daily driver for over a year, and I tested Hootsuite across multiple client accounts before building PostEverywhere.
 Neither tool is bad — they're just built for very different people.
-This comparison breaks down exactly where each one wins and where it falls short, so you can make an informed decision.
+This comparison breaks down exactly where each one wins and where it falls short in May 2026, so you can make an informed decision.

 TL;DR — Quick Verdict

-Choose Buffer if: You're a solo creator or freelancer managing 1–5 social accounts who wants a clean, simple scheduling tool and doesn't need advanced analytics or team features.
+Choose Buffer if: You're a solo creator or freelancer managing 1–5 social accounts who wants a clean, simple scheduling tool, free AI Assistant on every plan, and doesn't need advanced analytics or enterprise team features.

-Choose Hootsuite if: You're part of a marketing team at a mid-to-large company that needs social listening, advanced reporting, and enterprise-grade permissions — and you have the budget for it.
+Choose Hootsuite if: You're part of a marketing team at a mid-to-large company that needs social listening, advanced reporting, OwlyWriter / OwlyGPT AI baked in, and enterprise-grade permissions — and you have the budget for $99–$249/user/month.

-Choose neither if: You manage 5+ accounts, want AI content generation baked in, and don't want to pay per channel or shell out $99/mo minimum.
-PostEverywhere starts at $19/mo flat for 10 accounts with AI content, image, and video generation included.
+Choose neither if: You manage 5+ accounts, want AI content and image generation baked in, and don't want to pay per channel or shell out $99+/user/month.
+PostEverywhere starts at $29/mo flat for 10 accounts with AI content, image, and video generation included.

 Buffer vs Hootsuite: Feature Comparison Table